tjstankus/attrocity/README.md

 You should totally be using [Virtus](https://github.com/solnic/virtus) instead.
 This gem is a work in progress.

+The original code for this gem was written as an employee of [RentPath](http://rentpath.com).
+Since I left RentPath in April 2015, the gem has not been touched, so I'm taking over.

 ## Installation

 Add this line to your application's Gemfile: